National Safe Work Month: How Online Training Puts Safety First

-They successfully launched their online training program with SAP Litmos in just two weeks when COVID-19 meant the New Zealand workforce transitioned to working from home.
+They successfully launched their online training program with Litmos in just two weeks when COVID-19 meant the New Zealand workforce transitioned to working from home.
 The first thing they did was roll out compliance training to more than 900 staff, who were working remotely.
 With such a large and diverse organisation, split across many different types of business units and the added pressure of a global pandemic, a comprehensive training program empowered their team leaders to share content with confidence.

 Note that they were also nominated for an ALGIM Special Award for a fast-tracked program that exercised leadership and innovation during COVID-19.
 Congratulations to them on these achievements.
-You can find more SAP Litmos customer success stories like Tauranga City Council’s here.
+You can find more Litmos customer success stories like Tauranga City Council’s here.

 When it comes down to it, online training forms an integral part of work health and safety training.
-So, whether your workers are in an office, at a worksite, on the road or in a warehouse, check out the SAP Litmos Training Content catalogue to learn more about remotely training your workers and what it takes to keep everyone safe.
+So, whether your workers are in an office, at a worksite, on the road or in a warehouse, check out the Litmos Training Content catalogue to learn more about remotely training your workers and what it takes to keep everyone safe.